spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/20-add-backup-location-dynamic.md

 	|**S3 URL**|It is an optional field.
 If you choose to provide a value, refer to the [Methods for accessing a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-bucket-intro.html#virtual-host-style-url-ex) guide to determine the bucket URL.
 If you provided an S3 URL, select the **Force S3 path style** checkbox.|

 5. Next, choose the **STS** authentication method.
-When you choose the STS authentication method, you must create a new IAM role and provide its ARN.
+When you choose the STS authentication method, you must create a new IAM role and provide its Amazon Resource Name (ARN) to Palette.
+Check out the [Creating a role using custom trust policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-custom.html) guide from Amazon for additional guidance.

 6. Switch to AWS Account B to create a new IAM role.
 The IAM role must have the necessary IAM policy attached, which you defined in the prerequisites section above.
 Refer to the [Creating a role to delegate permissions to an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) guide to learn how to create an IAM role.
 Use the following configuration while creating the IAM role.